terra-ops/terra-app/docs/index.md

 https://github.com/terra-ops/example-scale

 **Symfony**
-Terra API is a symfony app.
+Terra API is a symfony project.
 Use it as an example. https://github.com/terra-ops/terra-api

 ## Coding Standards

-As a symfony app, we are following PSR-2 Coding Standards.
+As a symfony project, we are following PSR-2 Coding Standards.

 Use 4 spaces for indentation, and follow all the other rules specified at http://www.php-fig.org/psr/psr-2/